ub-os/puck/puck/Resources/Private/JavaScript/_nexus/README.md

 #### `shouldLoad()`

-Called before the aspect is registered with `app.registerAspect()`.
+Called before the aspect is registered with `nexus.registerAspect()`.
 If the method returns false, the aspect is not registered.

 #### `afterLoad()`

-Called after the aspect is registered with `app.registerAspect()`.
+Called after the aspect is registered with `nexus.registerAspect()`.

 <br>